Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-23.md

     </details>

 36. A company wants to connect to AWS over a private, low-latency connection from its remote office. <br/> What is the recommended method to meet these requirements?
     - A. Create a VPN tunnel
+    [ Uses the public Internet, so latency and reliability are not guaranteed]
     - B. Connect across the public internet
     - C. Use VPC peering to create a connection.
     - D. Use AWS Direct Connect.